Home

 Also, people with bipolar disorder are twice as likely to die prematurely from medical conditions such as heart disease and stroke than are members of the general population.

-Even scarier, they are three times more likely to develop diabetes, and some diabetes symptoms look like bipolar.
+Even scarier, they are three times more likely to develop diabetes, and some diabetes symptoms can look like bipolar symptoms.